Village Kids living the country life

 Not every day is good for kite flying but it’s always fun to try!
 Kites require patience, coordination and concentration and to fly them children have to spend time in the fresh air.
 The White Horse Kite Flyers meet for flying days where experienced members offer advice and help, sometimes they run kite making workshops.
 Flying a kite allows you to stretch neck and shoulder muscles.
 It’s also a great activity for mental wellbeing – Flying a kite is relaxing.
 A kite needs an average wind to be able to fly – if the leaves on the trees are rustling and flags are waving there is usually enough wind.
 With your back to the wind, hold the kite as high as you can with its nose facing upwards.
 Don’t throw it – let the wind take it.
 Keep away from powerlines, cars and roads and don’t fly your kite with people right below it.
 We think Uffington Hill is an amazing place for a wonderful walk, picnic and a spot of kite flying.
 Barbury Castle is also popular.

 Have a snowball fight, then go sledging

-Ramsbury is great in the snow – we’ve got hills, we’ve got space and the views are delightful.
+Everything looks great in the snow – space and the views are delightful.